Mexican wolf: Distribution

 Early accounts of the distribution of the Mexican wolf included southeastern Arizona, southwestern New Mexico, and western Texas in the U.S., and the Sierra Madre Occidental in Mexico.
 This past distribution is supported by ecological, morphological, and physiographic data.
 The areas described coincide with the distribution of the Madrean pine–oak woodlands, a habitat which supports Coues' white-tailed deer (Odocoileus virginianus couesi) that were historically the Mexican wolf's main prey.

 In 2014, a haplotype found in modern captive Mexican wolves, lu33, was found in a wolf specimen from the Providence Mountains.
 There are records of a Mexican wolf pack consisting of seven individuals distributed across Peters Canyon, Limestone Canyon, and Precitas Canyon in the Santa Ana Mountains, the only one known from the mountain range.

+Mexican wolf distribution in 2023, with designated wolf management zones.

 Today, following their reintroduction and conservation, Mexican wolves are widely distributed across over 40,000 km^{2} (9.88 million acres) of western New Mexico and eastern Arizona, largely coinciding with the Apache-Sitgreaves and Gila National Forests and the surrounding areas.
 Under the current Mexican Wolf Recovery Plan, this area is categorized as predominantly Wolf Management Zone 1 (the former Blue Range Wolf Recovery Area).
 This plan designates the wolf experimental population area as all of New Mexico and Arizona, south of Interstate Highway 40.
 Wolves sometimes disperse outside of this area, though they are sometimes caught and returned to the management zones.
 In 2024, a breeding pair of wolves were released into Arizona's Peloncillo Mountains, which are in Wolf Management Zone 2.
-A small population of wolves have also been reintroduced to Sonora and Chihuahua, Mexico.
+A small population of wolves have also been reintroduced to Sonora, Chihuahua, and Durango, Mexico.
+Individuals very occasionally cross the United States-Mexico border.